Rajabb4685/cyoa-hunger-games/decisions/13-stabbed.md

 # Stab

-While getting the supplies you were stabbed on your upper arm, what will you do.
+While getting the supplies you were stabbed on your `upper arm`, what will you do.

 [Take out the knife and stab them with it](26-death.md)